 \paragraph{Numerical results} In the numerical experiment, we will compare the computational efficiency and accuracy of the two methods.
 Our algorithm demonstrates significant improvements in sampling efficiency.
 The time cost of SMC-GM is 92\,s, and that of pCN is 1441\,s.
 Since both have the same number of samples, we can conclude that the sampling efficiency of SMC-GM is 15.66 times that of SMC-pCN under our experimental setup.

 Regarding accuracy, we assess whether SMC-GM accurately estimates the posterior measure of the unknown parameter \(u\).

 Note that the posterior measure \(\mu^\mathrm{d}\) is defined on a function space, and the covariance, being an operator that maps between function spaces, cannot be visualized directly.
 We model \(u\) as a Fourier series

 where \(\overline{u}(x)\) is the mean function, \(e_k\) is the \(k\)-th basis function, and \(u_k\) is the \(k\)-th Fourier coefficient.
-Due to Theorem VI.16 in \cite{reed1981functional}, the eigenfunctions of the prior covariance operator form a complete orthonormal basis.
+Due to Theorem VI.16 in \cite{Reed1980}, the eigenfunctions of the prior covariance operator form a complete orthonormal basis.
 Thus, we can choose them as \(e_k\).

 Firstly, in Figure \ref{fig:example1_mean}(b) and \ref{fig:example1_mean}(c), we present the posterior mean estimates of \(u\) derived from the SMC-GM and the SMC-pCN methods, respectively, which appear visually similar.
 We also include the background true function in Figure \ref{fig:example1_mean}(a) for comparison.
 The relative errors of the two methods are